What is e-Invoicing in Norway?

 Who is obliged to use e-Invoicing in Norway?

-Currently, all suppliers to public sector entities in Norway are obliged to use e-Invoicing.
-This includes any company that engages in contracts with government bodies at any level—national, regional, or municipal.
-Businesses involved in B2G transactions must ensure they comply with the e-Invoicing standards set by the Norwegian government.
-There is no obligation yet for B2B or B2C transactions, though businesses are encouraged to adopt e-Invoicing voluntarily.
+For B2G, all suppliers to public sector entities are obliged to use e-Invoicing.
+This includes any company that engages in contracts with government bodies at any level, national, regional, or municipal.

 How to Generate e-Invoices in Norway?